-Here, the specialists at Gee & Missler Heating & Air Conditioning share five reasons why covering your air conditioner doesn’t need to be on your fall to-do list and what you should do instead.
+Here, the experts at Gee & Missler Heating & Air Conditioning share five reasons why covering your air conditioner doesn’t need to be on your fall to-do list and what you should do instead.

 1. Your AC Unit Isn’t Damaged by Snow

-3. A Covered Air Conditioner Can Attract Animals
+3. Covered AC Systems Can Attract Animals